Cosette: In the musical

 In the stage musical based on the novel, Cosette is a principal character played by two actresses, a younger female for Montfermeil in 1823 and an older female for Paris in 1832.
 Hers is considered a soprano role.
 Her role as an adolescent is condensed while her joy in singing and reading is only implied (specifically in "Castle on the Cloud").
 Many other details of her character including her passionate nature ("A Heart Full of Love") are similarly portrayed by implication in the songs she sings.

 Other aspects were fully omitted including the conversation between Valjean and Cosette as he helps her carry the water bucket, their stay at Gorbeau House, their avoidance of Javert and their arrival at the Petit-Picpus convent, much of which were later reintroduced in the 2012 film adaptation.
 The musical also condenses the time between the wedding of Cosette and Marius and their visit to the dying Valjean.

+Onstage, the role has been played by many actresses including Rebecca Caine, Ali Ewoldt, Celia Graham, Lucie Jones, Judy Kuhn, and Marina Prior.